 It's an impressive display of arguments communicated using what appears to be a pretty simple and straightforward metaphor.
 But thinking back to the story presented at the outset of the blog, and indeed my initial understanding, it raises the question of how likely it is that people will be able to glean these insights or draw these conclusions when they hear or read about the need to work 'upstream'?
 Considering the profound impacts of social inequality on health, especially during the ongoing pandemic, I'm not sure we can afford to be vague or obscure in communicating what the evidence suggests is needed.
 So, can this metaphor work for people who perhaps aren't as familiar with health inequalities or the underpinning literature?
 I'll have a blog post on that shortly.

-This blog post is based upon independent research funded by the National Institute for Health Research Applied Research Collaboration North West Coast (NIHR ARC NWC).
+This blog post is based upon independent research funded by the National Institute for Health and Care Research Applied Research Collaboration North West Coast (NIHR ARC NWC).
 I’m currently funded by a NIHR School for Public Health Research Postdoctoral Launching Fellowship.
-The views expressed are mine alone and are not necessarily those of the National Institute for Health Research or the Department of Health and Social Care.
+The views expressed are mine alone and are not necessarily those of the National Institute for Health and Care Research or the Department of Health and Social Care.

 *I use the expressions 'social inequalities in health' and 'health inequalities' interchangeably in this post to refer to the persistent differences in health outcomes that we see across socioeconomic groups in society.
 Those who are the most advantaged live longer lives in better health, with life expectancy and years spent in good health reducing as you move through the social scale towards groups who are less advantaged.